SagittalTitle2

 * See the Sagittal notation on the staff as you hear the chords played, in Andrew Meronek's Sagittal chord list videos.

-* Here's a chart showing the accidentals for the various precision levels of Single-Sagittal Just Intonation notation.
+* If you want to use one of Sagittal's standard JI notations (and of course we recommend following our standards!) then you can just input your JI pitches into this spreadsheet and it will calculate which nominal (ABCDEFG) and accidental(s) you should use to notate each of them.
+The results are automatically shown with both Evo flavor and Revo flavor as options, and at each precision level (Medium, High, Ultra, and Extreme — generally choose the simplest one that doesn't unwantedly conflate two of your pitches).
+For more information on the precision levels, here's a chart showing the accidentals for the various precision levels of Single-Sagittal Just Intonation notation.
 Please note that the lower two levels are considered sufficient for most mortals.
 And note that the Olympian level is out-of-date.
 It needs to be updated to use breves on the left instead of accents on the right.
-You can also read about the Prime Factor Sagittal Just Intonation notation.

 * Read about Sagispeak, a tuning independent, and language independent, way of naming and pronouncing the Sagittal symbols.